nan-dre/OLDI/README.md

 # Features

 # What I have learned from this project
+* Organizing of a book library data into an SQLite relational database
 * UI development
 * Basic oop usage and principles
 * Patterns like Dependecy Injection etc
 * Handling of big excel files, using the openpyxl module
+* Usage of python @property decorators